CuriousCI/biological-evaluation/docs/docs.typ

 == Introduction

-#proj-name is a tool meant to help study the likelihood of a given situation in
+#proj-name is a tool meant to help study the likelihood of a given scenario in a
-a biological system.
+biological system.

-Given a set of _target species_, a set of constraints on the _target species_ (constraints which model a situation that could present, for example, in a disease) and by taking into account all the reactions within a set _target
+Given a set of _target species_, a set of constraints on the _target species_ (constraints which model a scenario that could present, for example, in a disease) and by taking into account all the reactions within a set _target
-    pathways_ that lead to the production, both directly and indirectly, of the _target species_, the goal is to find a subset of virtual patients for the described situation.
+    pathways_ that lead to the production, both directly and indirectly, of the _target species_, the goal is to find a subset of virtual patients for the described scenario.

 #TODO[
     find papers in literature that do similar things; what does this method add